githubnext/spectrum/README.md

 code .
 ```

+### Running the extension
-Once the sample is open inside VS Code you can run the extension by doing the following:
+Once the extension is open inside VS Code you can run the extension by doing the following:

 1. Press `F5` to open a new Extension Development Host window
 2. Inside the host window, open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac) and type `Hello World`